leontaolong/AppCode/README.md

 - Annoyed by entering account and course info everytime gettting a notify?
 - Just not as fast enough as others?

 ## Grab the spot with just one click.
-AppCode is your new AddCode.
+AppCode is your new add code.